yauj/Husky/README.md

 #### type

 This is the type of midi call to make.
-Valid options currently are: `control_change` and `note`.
+Valid options currently are: `cc` and `note`.

 #### defaultChannel